-If you have been injured on the job in Charleston, SC, it is important to avoid these common Workers’ Compensation claim mistakes:
+If you have been injured on the job in Charleston, SC, it is important to avoid these common Workers’ Compensation (also known as workers’ comp or workman’s comp) claim mistakes:

 - Waiting to notify your employer.

 While you technically have 90 days to inform your employer that you were injured on the job, waiting could impact the value of your Workers’ Comp case and make it harder to attain full benefits.

 - Failing to see the company doctor or complete treatment.

 You must visit the doctor chosen by your employer in order to receive Workers’ Compensation insurance benefits.
 Be sure to follow the recommended steps to recovery, including follow-up appointments or physical therapy.